heistak/your-code-displays-japanese-wrong/otherthings.md

 * The familiar western line-break rule of using spaces as opportunities to break into a new line should still be in effect.
 * Points where the writing script switches between western and Asian, eg. "例えばこういっ**たe**xampl**eに**おいて" should also be used as opportunities to break as well, despite the lack of an explicit space character.
 * Certain characters like 。、） must not be the first character in a line, and should wrap at the character before it.
-For details, see [Wikipedia's article on Line breaking rules in East Asian languages](https://en.wikipedia.org/wiki/Line_breaking_rules_in_East_Asian_languages) *(Kinsoku Shori)*.
+For details, see [Wikipedia's article on Line breaking rules in East Asian languages](https://en.wikipedia.org/wiki/Line_breaking_rules_in_East_Asian_languages) *(Kinsoku Shori)*, and the W3C's text layout requirements in [Chinese](https://www.w3.org/TR/clreq/), [Japanese](https://www.w3.org/TR/jlreq/), and [Korean](https://www.w3.org/TR/klreq/).

 ### Web: Do not enable discretionary ligatures